AlexandreGarito/AlexandreGarito/README.md

 Additional findings:
 - Interest rates: the influence of interest rates on defaults is present but quite weaker than other factors.
-- Loan intent: "Home improvement" is the only loan intent where the average non-default loan is of higher amount than the defaulted loans.
+- Loan intent: "Home improvement" is the only loan intent where the average non-defaulted loan is of higher amount than the defaulted loans.

 ### Recommendations: